7 Things You Didn’t Know About the Rasmussen University Graphic Design Programs

 5. The curriculum designed by professionals with experience working for national brands

-Simply put, the courses included in the Rasmussen College Graphic Design programs will prepare students for the professional workforce.
+Simply put, the courses included in the Rasmussen University Graphic Design programs will prepare students for the professional workforce.
 How do we know this?
 Because the curriculum itself was shaped by accomplished professionals who’ve walked the walk by working for national brands such as the Minnesota Timberwolves®, New York’s American Museum of Natural History, Coca-Cola® and Hormel®.1 They’ve seen firsthand what it takes to succeed in a professional design career and have used that experience to inform course content and the assignments you’ll complete.

 Your course assignments will often mirror “real life” scenarios.
 For example, you may be tasked with developing a creative brief for a marketing project, creating a website layout, or crafting a comprehensive branding campaign.
 Each course layers in hands-on skills while teaching you the “how?” and “why?” behind the work you’re doing.
 These project-based assignments will help you understand the practical challenges designers face while developing the skills needed to hit the ground running as a design professional.

 6. Classes are taught by experienced instructors